• ICT

 I viewed the number of devices brought online successfully.

-Go to the IP channel under Camera parameters and view the list of cameras available online.
+Go to IP channel under Camera parameters and view the list of cameras available online.

 Step 6: